rafaelcoelho1409/NLP-WebScraping/README.md

-# Processamento de Linguagem Natural (NLP Básico) & Web Scraping
+# Natural Language Processing (NLP) & Web Scraping

-## Objetivo
+## Purpose
-Obter os termos mais citados em uma página HTML usando Web Scraping e NLP para processamento de texto.
+Obtain the most mentioned terms in an HTML page using Web Scraping and NLP.
-O projeto consiste em coletar textos de sites em português, usar NLP para tratamento dos dados de texto e coletar os termos que são mais citados dentro do texto obtido.
+The project consists in collecting texts from Portuguese websites, use NLP for text processing and collecting the most mentioned terms into the obtained text.
-O projeto possui dois arquivos principais:
+This project have two main files:
-- nlp.py: A aplicação construída é voltada para funcionar com o Streamlit
+- nlp.py: This application is builded with Streamlit
-- nlp.ipynb: Uma versão mais genérica do projeto dentro de um Jupyter Notebook
+- nlp.ipynb: A generic version of this project into a Jupyter Notebook

-## Recursos utilizados
+## Resources
 - Visual Studio Code
 - python3.9
 - virtualenv
-- pip3: gerenciador de pacotes python3.x
+- pip3: python3.x packages manager

-## Pacotes do Python
+## Python packages
 - selenium (Selenium Webdriver)
 - webdriver_manager (Webdriver Manager)
 - nltk (NLTK: Natural Language Toolkit)